-Note: At least $\star 9$ in approved options in one distinct field of application must be taken at the 300-level or higher.
-Examples of fields of applications are Biology, Business, Computing Science, Economics, Engineering, Pharmacology, Political Science, Psychology, and Sociology.
-Students should plan to take the proper prerequisites early in the program.
+- (1) At least ★9 in approved options in one distinct field of application must be taken at the 300-level or higher.
+Examples of fields of applications are Biology, Computing Science, Economics, Engineering, Pharmacology, Political Science, Psychology, and Sociology.
+Students should plan to take the proper prerequisites early in the program. - (2) Students interested in taking non-junior CMPUT courses as options in subsequent years should note that CMPUT 115 is a prerequisite for all non-junior CMPUT courses.

-163.19.2 Specialization in Statistics
+163.20.2 Specialization in Statistics

 The Specialization program in Statistics is for students interested in applying Statistics to a second discipline.
 Students in this program must choose one distinct field of application.
 Recommended fields of application are Agriculture, Chemical Engineering, Computing Science, Economics, Education, Genetics, Health Sciences Administration, Pharmacology, Political Science, Psychology, Sociology, and Zoology.
-Students may, in consultation with the Department of Mathematical Sciences, select a different field of application than those listed above.
+Students may, in consultation with the Department of Mathematical and Statistical Sciences, select a different field of application than those listed above.